bridgecrew-perf6/ClusterDeployment/TF_README.md

    * Step e: Add tags as wanted
    * step f: Create user

+## Configuring Secrets
+* secrets will need to be configured in order to get credentials for the RDS and for email verification.

 Step 2: Run scripts
-  * In your terminal run the following commands:
+  * In the terminal run the following commands in the same folder as the terraform scripts:
     > Terraform init

     > Terraform plan